 For this portion of the HVLT-R you will count the number of ‘UPPER CASE’ words answered “Yes” and record this number on the Neurocognitive Function Coversheet.
 You will also count the number of ‘lower case’ words answered “Yes” and record this number on the Neurocognitive Function Coversheet.

+APPENDIX XX

+Recursive Partitioning Analysis (RPA) System